ArthurClemens/mithril-slider/README.md

-# Content slider for Mithril for mobile and desktop
+# Content Slider for Mithril on mobile and desktop

 Handles series of pageable content.
 This code is a Mithril component wrapper around [HammerJS](http://hammerjs.github.io/), with additional features.

-Version 0.1.2
+Version 0.1.3

 ## Features